hbctraining/Training-modules/Accelerate_with_automation/lessons/positional_params.md

 ```
 has given three positional parameters `$1=O` `$2=N` `$3=E`

 You can code your script to take as many positional parameters as you like but for any parameters greater than 9 you need to use curly brackets.
 So positional parameter 9 is `$9` but positional parameter 10 is `${10}`.
-We will come back to curly brackets later.

 Finally, the variable `$@` contains the value of all positional parameters except `$0`.